 An Administrator Bond, also known as an Administration Bond, guarantees that the person who is the administrator of an estate performs legally and ethically his or her court-appointed duties and protects those in the will (beneficiaries) against fraudulent acts.

-This type of fiduciary bond covers any financial damages to the estate due to dishonest acts by the administrator.
+This type of fiduciary bond /probate bond covers any financial damages to the estate due to dishonest acts by the administrator.

-Like most surety bonds, the Administrator Bond is a contractual agreement between three parties.
+Like most surety bonds, this surety bond is a contractual agreement between three parties.
 The Principal is the court-appointed administrator that needs to obtain the bond.
-The Obligee is the authority that requires the bonding.
+The Obligee is the authority that requires bonding.
 The Surety is the party that underwrites the bond.

 Administrator Bond vs. Executor Bond